mayankagnihotri7/maxagno3/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 <p>I am Mayank Agnihotri 😃.
-I am from Navi Mumbai and currently pursuing to be an MERN stack developer @AltCampus, Dharamshala 🏫.I love to explore and learn about new things.</p>
+I am from Navi Mumbai and currently pursuing to be a MERN stack developer @AltCampus, Dharamshala 🏫.
+I love to explore and learn about new things.</p>

 <p>Fun Fact about me: I love reading/seeing my code again on GitHub after it has been commited to the server.</p>